Introduction

 What we don’t know

 This report only includes injuries that were serious enough to require a stay in hospital.
-This excludes injuries that were treated in the emergency department only, at a GP clinic, or by another practitioner such as a physiotherapist, because data coverage for these services is limited.
+This excludes injuries that were treated in the emergency department only, at a GP clinic, or by an allied health practitioner such as a physiotherapist, because there is no national dataset for these services.

 It is likely that only a small proportion of sporting injuries lead to a stay in hospital, and these are typically more severe injuries.
+The AusPlay survey estimated that around 19% of participants in 2022 were injured while participating (ASC, 2023).
 A New South Wales Population Health Survey from 2005 estimated that less than 3% of organised sport injuries in persons aged 16 and over lead to a hospital admission (Mitchell et al. 2008).

-It is also possible that some injuries that develop over time, including chronic injuries, might be caused by sports participation but never directly linked to a particular sport.
-If a person seeks treatment months or years after they played sport, they might not report the connection between their injury and a sport to the clinician.
+It is also possible that many injuries that develop over time might have been caused by sports participation, including chronic injuries, but were not directly linked to a particular sport.
+If a person seeks treatment months or years after they played sport, they may not report the connection between their injury and a sport to their clinician, or it may not be recorded.

-The next section presents data about sports injury hospitalisations in 2019–20.
+The next page presents data about sports injury hospitalisations in 2020–21.